CONTACT US

 Kind Mind's Solution

-My name is Lee Sowles, founder of Kind Mind, and we have developed a high-impact solution.
+My name is Lee Sowles, founder of Kind Mind - a high-impact, yet SIMPLE solution.

-Kind Mind teaches adults and children how to co-regulate, be kind, and feel ready to learn.
+Kind Mind helps schools address challenging behaviors and bullying with a program that teaches adults and children how to co-regulate, be kind, and feel ready to learn.

-Our evidence-based program currently impacts over 4,000 children and families, and 165 teachers across 16 elementary schools, one college, and 6 childcare facilities.
+Our evidence-based program currently impacts over 4,000 children and families, and 165 teachers across elementary schools, teaching colleges, and childcare facilities.

 The Kind Mind Difference: